VaibhavSharma08/CANSAT2021_Python/README.md

 # CANSAT2021_Kalpana_Python
-This repository contains the code for Reading, Plotting and Writing.\n
+This repository contains the code for Reading, Plotting and Writing data.

 **Reading** - Reads from Arduino connected through Serial Port.
 Currently COM9 on my computer.
 (Change if needed)